MaurizioB/Bigglesworth/docs/Bigglesworth/80-terminology.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-The Device ID is a special number that can be used to identify a specific device whenever the user has more identical devices connected in their setup, and is used when sending or receiving SysEx messages (which are not subject to channel numbers).
+The Device ID is a special number that can be used to identify a specific device whenever users have more identical devices connected in their setup, and is used when sending or receiving SysEx messages (which are not subject to channel numbers).
 Suppose you have 2 Blofelds, the first has Device ID set to 0, and the second one to 10.
 If a SysEx with Device ID 0 is sent, only the former will use it, while the